 Deconcentration and Other Policies Governing Eligibility, Selection and Admissions (see appendix sc002v1a05)

 Columbia Housing conducted an analysis of the policies that govern eligibility, selection and admissions to the PH and HCV Programs.
-There were several policy changes during FY 24 and proposed changes for FY25.
+There are proposed changes for FYE 26.

 POLICY CHANGES APPLICABLE TO THE PUBLIC HOUSING PROGRAM ONLY